leidymgdev/nodejs-delilah-api-rest/server/README.md

 - _"1 users created."_
 - _"Success in bulk create seeders."_

-Ignotre the warning message _"Ignoring invalid configuration option passed to Connection.."_ again.
+Ignore the warning message _"Ignoring invalid configuration option passed to Connection.."_ again.

 **Important note:** This information needs to be inserted before testing all endpoints. **This is a master data.**